JovaniPink/alpha-vantage/README.md

 ## Example

-Here is a quick example use of grabbing Gamestop weekly stocks from the beginning of 2021 and heatmap of the closing weekly price.
+Here is a quick example use of grabbing GameStop weekly stocks from the beginning of 2021 and heatmap of the closing weekly price.

 https://public.tableau.com/profile/jovanipink#!/vizhome/WDCAlphaVantage/AvgClosed2021